neetamlimbu/DataStructuresAndAlgorithms/README.md

 ### Numbers

-1. How to swap two numbers without using a temp variable (Solution)
+1. How to swap two numbers without using a temp variable?
+(Solution)
-2. How to determine total ways a stair can be climbed (Solution)
+2. How to determine the total ways a stair can be climbed?
+(Solution)
 3. How to accept 2 integers and return remainder (Solution)
 4. How to check if the entered number is Armstrong number?
 (Solution)
 5. How to find GCD and LCM?
 (Solution)
-6. How to check if a number is prime or not (Solution)
+6. How to check if a number is prime or not?
+(Solution)
-7. How to check if a number is Palindromic or not (Solution)
+7. How to check if a number is palindromic or not?
+(Solution)
-8. How to solve FizzBuzz problem (Solution)
+8. How to solve FizzBuzz problem?
+(Solution)
-9. How to check if a number is divisible by 2 (Solution)
-10. How to do basic arithmetic calculations (Solution)
-11. How to display factor of entered number (Solution)

 ### Recursion